Advertisement

 But have you ever come across a super ‘yappy’ and feisty Chihuahua?
 In some cases, a little bit of this can come through in the Chug, who can challenge other dogs, no matter how big or small, if they’re not socialised well.

-Chihuahua cross Pugs are generally sociable creatures, and won’t fend well when left on their own for extended periods of time.
-Often, Chugs who are left on their own all day develop behavioural issues and can be pretty destructive in the home.
+Chihuahua cross Pugs are generally sociable creatures, but they won’t do well when left alone for extended periods of time.
+Chugs who are left alone all day often develop behavioural issues and can be pretty destructive in the home.

-For this reason, those who work full-time or are out the house all day aren’t best suited to this breed.
-They’re a known as a great ‘companion’ dog - fantastic for elderly people who are looking for company or those who work from home.
+For this reason, this breed isn't best suited to those who work full-time or are out of the house all day.
+They’re known as great ‘companion’ dogs, fantastic for elderly people who are looking for company or those who work from home.

 Furthermore, Chugs can be very mischievous (at their best, in a cute way) and remain playful well into their older years.